strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

   - CLI command to dump default config file
   - Project prefix?
-  - Explicit or wildcard paths to sdoc files.
-  - Exclude folders when searching \*.sdoc.
   - Paths to dirs with source files.
   - Config options for presenting requirements.
     - Include/exclude requirements in TOC